k-phantastic/Steam_Review_Analysis/README.md

 # Steam Review Analysis: Milestone 3

-## Pre Processing
+## Preprocessing
-All major preprocessing was completed in milestone 1.
+All major preprocessing was completed in milestone 2.
-* Filtered by weighted vote score between 0-1
+* Filtered by weighted vote score between 0 and 1.
-* Dropped columns that are for sure not to be used: hidden_in_steam_china, steam_china_location, review
+* Dropped columns that are for sure not to be used: hidden_in_steam_china, steam_china_location, review.
-* Converted playtime statistics to floats and converted from minutes played to hours played (to align with Steam current interface)
+* Converted playtime statistics to floats and converted from minutes played to hours played (to align with Steam’s current interface).
-* Dropped any potential duplicates in the sampling of the data
+* Dropped any potential duplicates in the sampling of the data.

 ## Model 1 Overview: Helpfulness Score Regression
 #### Objective: